 When building an app, you’ll often want to offer users a dropdown Field from which they can select from a list of predefined options.
 In addition, sometimes you’ll want the options available in the dropdown list to automatically change based on the current value of an entirely different Field.
 In these situations, you’ll want to use a Complex Combo Field.
-These Field types can significantly increase the user-friendliness of your app, as they ensure that users will only see options that are currently relevant.
+These Field types can significantly increase the user-friendliness of your app, as they ensure that users will only see currently relevant options.

-For instance, let’s say you have multiple managers for each department of your company.
-Using a Complex Combo Field, you can filter your manager Field’s dropdown options based on the value that a requester previously selected for the department Field.
+For instance, you have multiple managers for each company's department.
+Using a Complex Combo Field, you can filter the dropdown options for your manager Field based on the value a requester previously selected for the department Field.
 This ensures that the user will only see managers for the selected department.

 In this tutorial, we’ll explain how to set up Complex Combo Fields.